kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
-- Ensure text effects for interpolated values match the effect that was applied to the % sign of the tag start
-  - Find the simplest way to do it, like keeping a copy of the spec of the "%" and preserving the current X/Y offsets
-- Test interpolation
-  - The spec should be able to account for the difference in text length between the interpolation text and the resulting injected content and apply the text effects / etc. based on the original string of text.
-  - Test malformed interpolation with no closing tag: should throw useful error
-  - Test interpolation variable that is not present in the data function: should throw useful error
-  - Test text effects integrity with interpolation value that is longer than its variable
-  - Test text effects integrity with interpolation value that is shorter than its variable
-  - Test very long interpolated variable to ensure it word-breaks properly
-    - Replace supersupersuper... text with interpolation of the same content 🤯
 - Implement conditional dialogue entries
   - They can be a normal or a choice dialogue entry.
   - They should have a function that can be called to check if the dialogue entry should be allowed